JustGritt/P2E-Token-Tool/README.md

 ##### Prerequisite : Installing NodeJS

 Make sure that you have a recent version of [NodeJS](https://nodejs.dev/download/) on your machine.
-You might want to use an IDE of your choice, we recommand [Visual Studio Code](https://code.visualstudio.com/Download) if you don't have one yet.
+You might want to use an IDE of your choice, I recommand [Visual Studio Code](https://code.visualstudio.com/Download) if you don't have one yet.

 Depending on your installation you might have access to both [NodeJS](https://nodejs.dev/download/) and [npm](https://nodejs.dev/download/), you can check if either are on your machine by running the command below.